 It is said that small rodents, including mice and rats, can fit through a hole the size of a nickel.
-Obviously, they'll be able to fit through unprotected ventilation holes in your eaves.
-Many homeowners are not even aware that such holes exist.
-These holes are essential for attic ventilation, so you can't just slap wood over the top of them.
-In fact, even wood may not repel rats, mice, and birds--many of which can easily chew through wood.
+Even larger rodents, such as squirrels, can fit through surprisingly small gaps.
+These animal contortionists can easily fit through any unprotected ventilation holes in your roof eaves.
+Although many homeowners are not even aware that such holes exist, they are essential for attic ventilation, so you can't just cover them with wood.
+And even if you do, it may not repel rodents, bats, and birds, many of which can easily chew through wood.

 - Extension ladder

-- Aviation snips or tin snips
+- Aviation shears or tin snips

 - Heavy work gloves

 - Galvanized hardware cloth, 1/8 or 1/4-inch mesh

 Set up an extension ladder to reach the ventilation holes along the eaves.
 Inspect the holes with a flashlight to make sure they are clear of nest material or other obstructions.
 If necessary, clean out the holes to ensure proper airflow.
 You do not want to trap animals inside your home, so make sure the holes have no residents in them.

 Measure the area to determine how much hardware cloth you'll need.
 The mesh should extend at least 1inch beyond the edges of the holes.

 Cut Hardware Cloth to Size

 Cut the hardware cloth mesh to size, using aviation snips or standard tin snips.
 Whenever possible, cut closely along the side of a wire to prevent having edges with sharp protruding ends.
 Wear gloves to protect your hands from the sharp metal.